tacrawford91/NightOut/README.md

 - Venue Location Pinned on a map with address information.
 - A link to Ticketmaster to purchase the ticket.

--Now Check the events new year and hop to it.
+-Now check the events near you and hop to it.
-**Gauranteed to start with a budget, and end with a blast!**
+**NightOut - Gauranteed to start with a budget, and end with a blast!**